 Java String Quiz - String Tricky Coding Questions

-In this post, I have included a few useful Java String programming/coding questions and answers (code snippets with output).
-I suggest you, try these code snippets in eclipse IDE and understand how the program works (However, the answer with the explanation given at end of this post).
+I suggest you, try these code snippets in Eclipse IDE and understand how the program works (However, the answer with the explanation given at the end of this post).
 These questions may ask in interviews or similar questions may appear in interviews so prepare yourself.

 Q1 - Consider the following program: